-Students participate in a unique individualized program which includes an in-class Interdisciplinary Studies credit, and a Learn at Home course consistent with their educational destination and interests.
-The Prior Learning Assessment and Recognition (PLAR) process allows mature students to challenge for credit for prior learning, and maximizes the use of the assessment and equivalency process to ensure secondary learning outcomes are met.
-The homogenous grouping permits young parents to receive support from their peers, while Early ON and LEAP staff offer support to enable participants to maximize their potential by accessing all available resources.
+Students participate in a unique individualized program which includes an in-class Interdisciplinary Studies credit, and a Learn@Home course consistent with their educational destination and interests.
+The Prior Learning Assessment and Recognition (PLAR) process allows mature students to apply for credit for prior learning, and maximizes the use of the assessment and equivalency process to ensure secondary learning outcomes are met.
+The homogenous grouping permits young parents to receive support from their peers, while LEAP staff offer support to enable participants to maximize their potential by accessing all available resources.